stuartcarnie/blog/content/post/how-to-debug-handleopenurl.md

 }
 ```

-The call to `[DebugSupport waitForDebugger]` shows a UIAlertView, which will wait until you confirm by clicking the OK button.
+The call to `[DebugSupport waitForDebugger]` shows a `UIAlertView`, which will wait until you confirm by clicking the OK button.
 You'll notice that the prompt tells you the process ID.
 Don't click OK yet.
-Return to XCode and from the Run menu, choose Attach To Process | Process ID...
-Enter the PID given to you from the alert box and XCode will attach and enable all the breakpoints.
+Return to Xcode and from the Run menu, choose Attach To Process | Process ID...
+Enter the PID given to you from the alert box and Xcode will attach and enable all the breakpoints.
 Obviously, remove this from production code.
 Enjoy.